-"Electronic" means any communication involving the transmission of information by wire, radio, optical cable, electromagnetic or other similar means.
-"Electronic" includes but is not limited to communication via electronic mail, internet-based communications, pager service, cell phones, electronic text messaging or similar technologies.
+- "Electronic" means any communication involving the transmission of information by wire, radio, optic cable, electromagnetic, or other similar means.
+"Electronic" includes but is not limited to communication via electronic mail, internet-based communications, pager service, cell phones, and electronic text messaging. - "Harassment" and "bullying" mean any repeated or potentially repeated electronic, written, verbal, or physical act or other ongoing conduct toward an individual based on any trait or characteristic of the individual which creates an objectively hostile school environment that meets one or more of the following conditions: - (1) Places the individual in reasonable fear of harm to the individual's person or property. - (2) Has a substantial detrimental effect on the individual's physical or mental health.